 The European Union Law MA is only open to students who have successfully completed the European Union Postgraduate Diploma at merit level.
-Students on the MA programme are required to write a dissertation under supervision.
+Students on the MA course are required to write a dissertation under supervision.

 The PG Diploma course is structured into three modules of 12 units in total.
 Each unit comes in the form of hard copy print and as a pdf file via the programme website.
 The units are designed to be largely self-contained, but recommended and further reading will be suggested.
 Some of the further reading suggestions may not be readily available online, either at King's library or elsewhere, so students may have to source recommended reading themselves.

 A unit will comprise text, copies of relevant Regulations, Commission Decisions and Notices, Judgments of the General Court and the Court of Justice of the European Union.
 Practical examples, questions and model answers will test your knowledge as you progress.
 It is anticipated that each unit will require a student to spend approximately twenty hours' study plus further time for reading and completion of the assignments.
 Extra time must be set aside in April and May to complete the coursework and to prepare for the written examination in May.
-Units are sent by air courier.

 Alongside the paper based programme material students will also be able to view and download their material from a website specifically designed for their programme.
 This programme is designed as a traditional paper based distance learning course that is supported by additional online resources and facilities.
 Students are required to engage with the online platform during their studies.
 Units will be uploaded in a pdf format on their despatch date.
 The programme specific website also offers students the opportunity to interact with each other, post questions and view any other information relevant to the course.